bbanderson/YouTube./README.md

 - [x] Home : Fetch all videos in Database
 - [x] Search : Search for videos or users by user's query in Database
 - [x] Preview : Hover over each video let users see preview on client-side
+- [x] Subscribe : Subscribe or unsubscribe in real-time

 ### User